Plugin Based Application Using C# MEF

 Prerequisite

 I expect you to understand your language.
-You should be aware of Class inheritance, some base understanding of Inversion of Control and Dependency injection.
+You should be aware of Class inheritance, and some basic understanding of Inversion of Control and Dependency injection.

 • Shell Interfaces and Attributes host